GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 - Settings are under `Computer Configuration\Policies\Windows Settings\Security Settings\Public Key Policies\`
 - Import the `fcpca.crt` into **Trusted Root Certification Authorities**

 ### Install Using Certutil

-You can add COMMON to the **Enterprise Trust Store** or the **Trusted Roots Store** using _certutil_.
+You can add COMMON to the **Enterprise Trust Store** or the **Trusted Root Certificate Authorities** certificate store using _certutil_.
 Additional information:

 - You must have Enterprise Administrator privileges
 - You can run _certutil_ from a Domain Controller
 - To publish/add a certificate to the Enterprise Trust Store:

 ```
-	certutil –dspublish –f <certificate_to_publish.cer or fcpca.crt> RootCA
+	certutil –dspublish –f fcpca.crt RootCA
 ```

-- To view all certificates in the Enterprise Trust Store:
+- To view all certificates in the **Enterprise Trust Store**:

 ```
 	certutil –viewstore –enterprise RootCA